William L. Manly: Overland to California

 South of present-day Provo, Utah, Manly joined others traveling to southern California.
 In December they became lost in the Great Basin Desert and subsequently entered Death Valley in the northern Mojave Desert, having followed an inaccurate map for three weeks.
 Their food supplies were almost exhausted, and the oxen pulling their wagons were dying of starvation.
-Manly and his associate John Haney Rogers trekked 250 miles on foot across the Mojave to Rancho San Fernando near Los Angeles, California to scout an evacuation route for the families trapped in Death Valley.
-There they procured food and horses from Mexican villagers and were able to save their party by leading them to Rancho San Francisco.
+Manly and his associate John Haney Rogers trekked 250 miles on foot across the Mojave to scout an evacuation route for the families trapped in Death Valley.
+Arriving at Rancho San Fernando near Los Angeles, California, they procured food and horses from Mexican villagers and backtracked to save the wagon train from starvation and to lead them to Rancho San Francisco.

 Life in California

 Manly worked the gold fields for several months, then returned to his farm in Wisconsin via steamboat, crossing the isthmus of Panama overland.
 In 1851, Manly returned to California by the same method, arriving in San Francisco shortly after the fire of 1851 and continued in the goldfields until the fall of 1859, by which time he had saved enough money to buy land 250 acre in the Communications Hill, San Jose area, paying $16 an acre, $4,000 in all, where he planted a farm.
+His house was located at the corner of Asbury Street and Stockton Avenue in San Jose, and it was demolished in 1944.

-In 1862, at the age of 42, Manly married Mary Jane Woods of Lodi, California.
+On July 9, 1862, at the age of 42, Manly married Mary Jane Woods of Lodi, California.